Union of Greek Shipowners

 The Union of Greek Shipowners (UGS, or, in its Greek initials, EEE) is a trade association for Greek ship-owners.

 Founded in February 1916, it is headquartered in Piraeus, with offices in Brussels and Washington, D.C.
 The UGS closely follows developments in the United Nations International Maritime Organization (IMO), the International Labour Organization (ILO), the Organisation for Economic Co-operation and Development (OECD), the International Chamber of Commerce (ICC) and other global bodies.
 The UGS is a member of the International Chamber of Shipping (ICS) and the European Community Shipowners’ Associations (ECSA) and participates in the European Economic and Social Committee (EESC) and the Economic and Social Council of Greece (ESC).
 The UGS is also a member of the Arctic Economic Council (AEC).

 The UGS also maintains close relations with the Hellenic Chamber of Shipping, the London-based Greek Shipping Co-operation Committee (GSCC) and the Hellenic Marine Environment Protection Association (HELMEPA).

+Presidents and current Board of Directors

 Presidents

-Since 1916 the Union has been headed by:
+Since 1916 the Union has been headed by 17 Presidents: